openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 Album | String  | Album Title
 ImageUrl | String |The URL where the cover can be found Inputs | String | The input to be switched to.
-Input values from HEOS protocol OnlineStatus | String | Indicates the status ONLINE or OFFLINE CurrentPosition | String | Shows the current trakc position in milliseconds Duration | String | The overall track duration in milliseconds Type | String | The type of the played media.
+Input values from HEOS protocol CurrentPosition | String | Shows the current trakc position in milliseconds Duration | String | The overall track duration in milliseconds Type | String | The type of the played media.
 Station or song for example Station | String | The station name if it is a station (Spotify shows track name....)
-PlayUrl | String | Plays a media file located at the URL
+PlayUrl | String | Plays a media file located at the URL Shuffle | Switch | Switches shuffle ON or OFF RepeatMode | String | Defines the repeat mode: Inputs are: "One" ; "All" or "Off"

 ####Example: